Maxplayz7566/Chaotic-Inventors/README.md

 ### Running on Unix `Mac/Linux`,

-I would recommend using a gtk supported install of python.
+I would recommend using a gtk supported install of python3.

 Install all necessary packages, and run `./start.sh` if you get a permission error run `chmod +777 start.sh`.